andreamadoo/andreamadoo/README.md

 ### Hi there 👋,
-### I´m André and I´m a .NET Full Stack Developer from Portugal 🇵🇹
+### I´m André and I´m a .NET Full Stack Developer from Portugal 🇵🇹 currently working in Sweden!

 <p align="left">
 <h3 align="left">📫 Connect with me:</h3>